 - Wastewater: Provide a wastewater services that contributes to the liveability of our communities

 - Environment: Be environmentally sustainable and adapt to a future impacted by climate variability

 - Customer Integrity: Act with honesty, respect and strive to balance affordability, value for money and fairness

 South Gippsland Water progressed programs approved by the ESC in 2018 to deliver on customer outcomes.
 However, in the interest of customer affordability, the Corporation absorbed the extra costs without increased customer bills.
 This position is no longer financially sustainable and a moderate increase in tariffs is proposed.
 South Gippsland Water’s price submission provides a balance between price, services and being sustainable into the future.

 The Essential Services Commission (ESC) has released South Gippsland Water’s Draft Determination that defines the Corporation’s level of service and water prices for the years 2020 – 2023.

 The Draft Determination has provided for the level of service, Capital and Operational programs and price structures proposed in the Corporation’s 2020 Price Submission.

 As part of the pricing review process, the Essential Services Commission has completed a wide ranging analysis of South Gippsland Water’s business to ensure prudent and efficient expenditure.

-Customers have the opportunity to provide further feedback via the Engage Victoria web site before a final determination in June 2020, with new prices due to come into effect from 1 July 2020.
+The final determination is due in June 2020, with new prices due to come into effect from 1 July 2020.